-Kona coffee is admittedly expensive, priced at $20 to more than $60 per pound.
+Kona coffee is great coffee but, admittedly expensive, priced at $20 to more than $60 per pound.
 Yet if you do a bit of math, you can rationalize buying some of this rare coffee.

 If you have a seven-ounce bag, that will get you five to six full pots of coffee.
 Breaking down the math, per pot, the price of Kona coffee would be around $4.